pallets/flask/docs/signals.rst

 The name for the signal here makes it unique and also simplifies debugging.
 You can access the name of the signal with the :attr:`~blinker.base.NamedSignal.name` attribute.

-.. admonition:: For Extension Developers

-   If you are writing a Flask extension and you want to gracefully degrade for missing blinker installations, you can do so by using the :class:`flask.signals.Namespace` class.

 .. _signals-sending: